 There are also different Wi-Fi categories, like Wi-Fi 4, Wi-Fi 5 and Wi-Fi 6.
 Each step up tends to bring an increase in speed, much like the difference between 3G, 4G and 5G.
 If you’re interested in the different Wi-Fi speeds and technologies, you can read more about them in our guide to home Wi-Fi routers here.

 Honestly, the supported Wi-Fi version of a mobile hotspot is not that important.
-Most devices these days should support WiFi version 5, which was released in 2014.
+Most devices these days should support at least WiFi version 5, which was released in 2014.
 This supports network speeds up to 3,470Mbps, which is far faster than most cellular networks will run.

 We would recommend, if possible, choosing a device which can create a 5Ghz network.
 These tend to be less congested.
 However, again, it’s not that important.
-The cellular network connection speed will nearly always be the bottleneck in the your network, rather than the speed of the Wi-Fi network.
+The cellular network connection speed will nearly always be the bottleneck in your network, rather than the speed of the Wi-Fi network.

 Number of Devices Supported

 One of the main reasons for purchasing a mobile hotspot is that it lets you share its internet connection with multiple devices.
 It’s important that whatever hotspot you buy, it’s going to be capable of supporting all the devices you want to connect at once.

 If you’re travelling with a family on a camping trip for example, you might have quite a number of devices that want to get online at once.
 You definitely don’t want to be having arguments over who can connect when!